 - If you change image modes while editing the image, you may lose valuable information that can be applied only in the original mode.

 In the editing application, choose File > Save.
-The object is automatically updated and displayed in the PDF when you bring Acrobat DC to the foreground.
+The object is automatically updated and displayed in the PDF when you bring Acrobat to the foreground.

 For Photoshop, if the image is in a format supported by Photoshop 6.0 or later, your edited image is saved back into the PDF.
 However, if the image is in an unsupported format, Photoshop handles the image as a generic PDF image, and the edited image is saved to disk instead of back into the PDF.